VultureProject/vulture-doc/services/frontend/edit/README.md

 #### Kafka consumer group

 Optional, configure the kafka consumer group to use to poll logs from

+### REDIS listening mode specific parameters

+This listener relies on rsyslog / imhiredis, and has two modes of operation:

+#### "Queue Mode, using push/pop"

+The queue mode will LPOP or RPOP your message from a redis list.
+Following parameters are required:
+ - Redis consumer mode: Set mode to "queue" to enable the queue mode
+ - Redis key: The key to xPOP on
+ - Redis server: The name or IP address of the redis server (Vulture's Internal redis is 127.0.0.3)
+ - Redis port: The redis listening port (default is 6379)

+Following parameters are optional:
+ - Redis password: If set, the plugin will issue an "AUTH" command before calling xPOP
+ - Use LPOP: If set to "on", LPOP will be used instead of default RPOP

+Redis pipelining is used inside the workerthread, with a hardcoded batch size of #10.

+Imhiredis will query Redis every second to see if entries are in the list, if that's the case they will be dequeued continuously by batches of 10 until none remains.

+Due to its balance between polling interval and pipelining and its use of lists, this mode is quite performant and reliable.
+However, due to the 1 second polling frequency, one may consider using the `subscribe` mode instead if very low latency is required.

+#### "Chanel Mode, using pub/sub"

+The channel mode will SUBSCRIBE to a redis channel.
+The "key" parameter is required and will be used for the subscribe channel.

+Following parameters are required:
+ - Redis consumer mode: Set mode to "subscribe" to enable the subscribe mode
+ - Redis key: The key to subscribe to (aka the "channel")
+ - Redis server: The name or IP address of the redis server
+ - Redis port: The redis listening port

+Following parameters are optional:
+ - password: If set, the plugin will issue an "AUTH" command before listening to a channel
+ - uselpop: Useless in channel mode

 ### API CLIENT listening mode specific parameters